 One of the important factors when it comes to weather forecasting is knowing the height at which the snow will appear.
 This is known as calculate snow level.
-The appearance of solid phase water during rainfall not only affects economic activities and vulnerable environments, but also any type of daily activity.
+The appearance of water in solid form during precipitation not only affects economic activities and vulnerable environments, but also every type of daily activity.
+You can also learn more about how and when snow will fall to be better prepared by consulting keys and tips to detect it.

 In this article we are going to teach you how to calculate the snow level and how important it is.